 The Purpose of Forklift Warning Lights

 The most popular forklift warning lights, blue and red safety lights, are both used as pedestrian warning systems.
-The lights warn pedestrians, nearby workers, and other forklift drivers of the direction and speed of your forklift approach.
-The light shines on the ground in front, behind, and the sides of your forklift.
+The lights warn pedestrians, nearby workers, and other forklift drivers of the direction and speed of your forklift.
+The light shines on the ground in front, behind, and on the sides of your forklift.

 It’s also important to note that while forklift auxiliary directional lighting is required in a dimly lit area, attaching forklift warning lights is not required (or prohibited) by OSHA.